tlsnotary/progcrypto_workshop/workshop.md

 The Discord example code redacts the `auth_token`, but feel free to change the redacted regions.

-The proof is written to `discord_dm_proof.json`
+The proof is written to `discord_dm_proof.json`.

 ### Verify

-Verify the proof by dropping the json file into <https://tlsnotary.github.io/proof_viz/> or by running:
+Verify the proof by dropping the JSON file into <https://tlsnotary.github.io/proof_viz/> or by running:

 ```shell
 cargo run --release --example discord_dm_verifier
 ```

-Good job!
+Great job!
 You have successfully used TLSNotary in Rust.

 > **_NOTE:_** ℹ️ Leave the local notary server running for the next part of this workshop: testing the Browser extension.
 The MPC between the prover and the notary requires a lot of bandwidth, certainly too much for all of us to use a publicly hosted notary server at the same time.

-### (Optional) Notarize more private data
+### (Optional) Notarize More Private Data

 If the examples above were too easy for you, try to notarize data from other websites such as:

 - [ ] Amazon purchase
-- [ ] Twitter dm
+- [ ] Twitter DM
 - [ ] LinkedIn skill
 - [ ] Steam accomplishment
-- [ ] Garmin.connect achievement
+- [ ] Garmin Connect achievement
 - [ ] AirBnB score
 - [ ] Tesla ownership

-## TLSNotary browser extension <a name="browser"></a>
+## TLSNotary Browser Extension <a name="browser"></a>

 TODO

-### Install browser extension
+### Install Browser Extension

 TODO

-### Run a local proxy
+### Run a Local Proxy

 TODO

-### Notarize twitter account access
+### Notarize Twitter Account Access

 TODO